tech-deity/AndroidBasics/README.md

 Declares hardware and software features used or required by the app, such as a camera, bluetooth services, or a multitouch screen.

 Declares API libraries the app needs to be linked against (other than the Android framework APIs), such as the Google Maps library.

+<h2> what is R Class In Android ? </h2>

+Android R.java is an auto-generated file by aapt (Android Asset Packaging Tool) that contains resource IDs for all the resources of res/ directory.
+If you create any component in the activity_main.xml file, id for the corresponding component is automatically created in this file.
+This id can be used in the activity source file to perform any action on the component.